On this page

 The Minister’s Award

-This is awarded by the Minister for Children from the pool of finalists for an application that demonstrates exemplary practice and exceptional achievement in improving outcomes for young children.
+This award is chosen by the Minister for Children.
+It is selected from the pool of finalists.
+It recognises a finalist that show strong practice and excellent achievement in improving outcomes for young children.
+Applicants cannot apply for this award.

 Late nominations will not be accepted.
-Please allow adequate time to complete and seek endorsements for applications.
+Please allow adequate time to complete and seek endorsements for your application.

 - Click on ‘Start nomination’ to begin.